EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 These come from the controlled device, for the purposes of this guide: the Novation Circuit Tracks.

+Press Play, Continue or Stop on your output device to start or stop the sequence.

+Change tempo on your output device to speed up or down your sequence.

 ## Track Selection

 The sequencer provides seven independent tracks, each with its own pattern, scale, and MIDI settings.
 Understanding track selection is crucial for efficient workflow.